Sarah Ferguson: Marriage to Andrew

-After securing the Queen's consent (which at that time was required by the Royal Marriages Act 1772 for all descendants of King George II), Andrew and Ferguson were married in Westminster Abbey on 23 July 1986.
-The Queen bestowed the title Duke of York upon Andrew, and, as his new wife, Ferguson automatically assumed her husband's royal and ducal status and became Her Royal Highness The Duchess of York.
-As Duchess of York, she joined her husband in carrying out royal engagements, including official overseas visits.
+After securing the Queen's consent, which was then required under the Royal Marriages Act 1772 for all descendants of King George II, Ferguson and Andrew were married at Westminster Abbey on 23 July 1986.
+The Queen bestowed the title Duke of York upon Andrew, and, as his wife, Ferguson automatically gained his royal and ducal status, becoming "Her Royal Highness The Duchess of York".
+In her new role, she joined the Duke in undertaking royal engagements, including overseas visits.